fadyabirached/self-supervised-monocular-depth-perception/README.md

 ## Project Logic

-### 1. Self-Supervised Depth Branch
+### 1. Self-Supervised Depth
-The depth branch is based on a self-supervised monocular depth pipeline.
+The depth is based on a self-supervised monocular depth pipeline.

 #### Training logic
 - RGB image sequences are collected from the robot camera in simulation.